We stand with Ukraine to help keep people safe. Join us

 Commercial spyware can be difficult to detect without the help of third-party tools.
 It will hide itself completely if it doesn’t disguise itself as a legitimate application.

-How to detect spyware on Android phone
+How to check if any spy app is installed on your Android phone

 1. View programs you don’t recognize